zmwangx/storyboard/README.rst

 Known issues
 ------------

--  Windows support is planned and already covered to some extent, but I haven't tested this on Windows yet, not even once, so don't be surprised if it doesn't work on Windows.
-Please report in the issue tracker — that's very much appreciated.
+-  Windows support is planned and already tested to some extent, but testing is limited since unlike OS X, Windows is not my primary platform.
+Please report any issue in the issue tracker — that's very much appreciated.

 -  ``storyboard`` uses ``PIL.ImageFont`` from Pillow to draw text, which is rather primitive and only allows one font at a time (no fallback).